celinerobi/ast-data-pipeline/data-download-and-preprocessing/Readme.md

 - Why did you undertake it?
 - Data Annotation:
     - The Annotation tool is in labelImg.zip.
     - Data annotations are created using the LabelImg graphical image annotation tool.
 The tool has been developed in Python using Qt as its graphical interface.
-The annotations were created as XML files in the PASCAL VOC format, the format used by ImageNet.
+The annotations were created as XML files in the PASCAL VOC format.
+Unless otherwise noted, annotations and bbounding boxes in the source code are assumed to the in Pascal VOC Format [x_min, y_min, x_max, ymax], where x_min and y_min are coordinates of the top-left corner of the bounding box and x_max and y_max are the coordinates o the bottom right corner.
     For flexibility, a script has been included to convert the annotations to COCO format.
+Annotations and
+Bounding boxes

 The installation infromation and guide can be found at https://github.com/tzutalin/labelImg.
 ## 0. Tile Identification